 Flexible and agile working was crucial to the new space, to enable staff to carry out their best work in a setting of their choice, and to take breaks in relaxed and comfortable areas.
 Adaptability was crucial to support the charity functions and to allow for efficient use of space for internal training, larger meetings and external engagement events.

-Working with the initial design, ADT Workplace utilised its expertise in value engineering gained through its work in the design and build market, to suggest alternative design solutions, materials and construction methods which not only achieved the intended design, but also reduced cost and enhanced the performance of the finished environment.
+Working with the initial design, ADT Workplace utilised its expertise in value engineering gained through its work in the office design and build market, to suggest alternative design solutions, materials and construction methods which not only achieved the intended design, but also reduced cost and enhanced the performance of the finished environment.

 By engaging with the organisation and its team through strategic workshops and staff engagement, ADT Workplace was able to truly understand the ethos of CAP, ensuring that the final design embodied its values, enhanced the brand and delivered a sense of belonging for the team.